carbynestack/base-images/README.md

 publish the _Carbyne Stack_ services.

-Prior to release, the respective Docker images are scanned offline for 3rd-party software that is redistributed within the image.
+Prior to release, the respective Docker images are scanned offline for 3rd-party software packages that are redistributed within the image.
 The respective Software Bill of Materials (SBOM), copyright information and license texts, as well as the source code are packed and provided on the GitHub release page where applicable.

 ## License